Ezzahhh/besu-docs/docs/private-networks/concepts/privacy/privacy-groups.md

 In the privacy implementation complying with the [EEA Client Specification](https://entethalliance.org/technical-documents/) the group of nodes specified by `privateFrom` and `privateFor` form a privacy group with a unique privacy group ID provided by Tessera.

-!!! example

 The previous diagram illustrates two privacy groups enabling:

-    * A, B, and C to send transactions that are private from D.
+- A, B, and C to send transactions that are private from D.
-    * A, C, and D to send transactions that are private from B.
+- A, C, and D to send transactions that are private from B.

 Using EEA-compliant privacy, to send private transactions between A, B, and C, A initializes a contract in a private transaction with B and C specified as the `privateFor` and A specified as the `privateFrom`.
-Initializing the contract creates a privacy group consisting of A, B, and C.
-    For the ABC private state to remain consistent, A, B, and C must be included on transactions (as either `privateFrom` or `privateFor`) even if they are between only two of the three parties.
+Initializing the contract creates a privacy group consisting of A, B, and C. For the ABC private state to remain consistent, A, B, and C must be included on transactions (as either `privateFrom` or `privateFor`) even if they are between only two of the three parties.

 To send private transactions between A, C, and D, C initializes a different contract in a private transaction with A and D specified as the `privateFor` and C specified as the `privateFrom`.
-Initializing the contract creates a privacy group consisting of  A, C, and D.
-    For the ACD private state to remain consistent, A, C, and D must be included on transactions (as either `privateFrom` or `privateFor`) even if they are between only two of the three parties.
+Initializing the contract creates a privacy group consisting of A, C, and D. For the ACD private state to remain consistent, A, C, and D must be included on transactions (as either `privateFrom` or `privateFor`) even if they are between only two of the three parties.

 ### Besu-extended privacy

 The Besu-extended privacy implementation creates a privacy group using [`priv_createPrivacyGroup`](../../../public-networks/reference/api/index.md#priv_createprivacygroup) with private transactions sent to the privacy group ID.

-!!! example

 Using the same privacy groups as in the previous example.

 Using Besu-extended privacy, to send private transactions between A, B, and C, A creates a privacy group consisting of A, B, and C. The privacy group ID is specified when sending private transactions and A, B, and C are recipients of all private transactions sent to the privacy group.

 To send private transactions between A, C, and D, A creates a privacy group consisting of A, C, and D. The privacy group ID of this group is specified when sending private transactions with A, C, and D as recipients.

 ## Multi-tenancy